higorcastilho/pagseguro-checkout/README.md

 	"shippingAddressState": "SP"
 }
 ```
-- The response sould be something like this:
+- The response should be something like this:
 ```
 {
   "statusCode": 200,